kkaiiwen/Customer-360-Attribute-Advisor/README.md

 cd Friday/customer-360-ui-demo
 npm install
 ```
-This step is required only at the first time.
+This step is required only the first time.

 #### Terminal 1: Start the Agent